 Pearl Harbor had Truth In Movies with a fighter having a cockpit fire in flight due to a leaking oil line.
 See Real Life below for why this could (and DID) happen in the period.

-Transformers: Revenge of the Fallen gives a meta-example.
-According to some of the crew, Devestator had so many moving parts and was so complex and detailed to animate that his animation model ended up frying one of the animation computers!
+Transformers: Revenge of The Fallen gives a meta-example.
+According to some of the crew, Devastator had so many moving parts and was so complex and detailed to animate that his animation model ended up frying one of the animation computers!

 Computers do not work that way (no trope?).
 A complex model should result in a slower rendering, but the particular model would have nothing to do whether or not the computer overheated.
 If a longer scene was rendered with a simpler model, requiring the same amount of overall computational effort, the result (a system that overheated) should have been the same.